hidden europe 49

 The station has been very stylishly restored to the state it was on the day it first opened.
 Since no trains stop at Chamberí, public access to the restored station is only from street level.

 This is just an excerpt.
 The full text of this article is not yet available to members with online access to hidden europe.
-Of course you can also read the full article in the print edition of hidden europe 49.
+Of course you can read the full article in the print edition of hidden europe 49.